Grant-Archibald-MS/powerfuldev-testing/site/_posts/2024-12-02-weekly-update.md

 ## Key Points
 - **Getting Started**: New [learning module](/powerfuldev-testing/learning) added to help early adopters to get hands on running and building tests.
-- **Post Ignite Updates**: Posts to sumamrize some related sessions from Ignite 2024.
+- **Post Ignite Updates**: Posts to summarize some related sessions from Ignite 2024.

 ## Getting Started

-The Power Apps Test Engine learning module on the [PowerfulDevs Testing](https://grant-archibald-ms.github.io/powerfuldev-testing/learning/) site provides a starting guide to automated testing within the Microsoft Power Platform using Test Engein.
+The Power Apps Test Engine learning module on the [PowerfulDevs Testing](https://grant-archibald-ms.github.io/powerfuldev-testing/learning/) site provides a starting guide to automated testing within the Microsoft Power Platform using Test Engine.
 This module is designed to help early adopter developers understand and implement automated testing for their Power Apps solutions, leveraging the Power Apps Test Engine.

 ### Learning Objectives